 Learn how to make these soft and chewy chocolate crinkle cookies.
+This recipe doesn’t use butter.
 Perfect as Christmas edible gifts.

 The inspiration to make these cookies came from Martha Stewart’s website.
 There was espresso in the original recipe and I didn’t use that in mine.
 I like how the cookies are rolled in confectioners sugar before baking and when you bake them, they crack open making them look like a snow-covered mountains 🙂 The best part is, it tastes so moist, rich and simply decadent!!!

 - Confectioners' sugar for coating